Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Reference Materials:

-- You can refer to the design ideas of Google’s Agent-to-Agent (A2A) communication protocol.
+- You can refer to the design ideas of the Agent-to-Agent (A2A) communication protocol proposed by Google.

 Acceptance Criteria:

-- Choose an Online Form: Choose a public website, such as a registration page, a booking form, or a contact us page.
+- Select an Online Form: Choose a public website, such as a registration page, a booking form, or a contact us page.

 - Demonstrate Collaborative Workflow:

-- After starting the system, the Phone Agent proactively calls the user (played by a real person) or starts a voice conversation, explaining the task goal (“Hello, I will help you fill out the XX form”) and begins asking for the first required item (e.g., “What is your name?”).
+- After starting the system, the phone agent proactively calls the user (played by a real person) or starts a voice conversation, explaining the task goal (“Hello, I will help you fill out the XX form”) and begins asking for the first required item (e.g., “May I have your name?”).

-- After the user answers, the Phone Agent immediately transmits the information to the Computer Agent.
+- After the user responds, the phone agent immediately passes the information to the computer agent.

-- After receiving the information, the Computer Agent finds the corresponding input box in the browser and fills it in.
+- Upon receiving the information, the computer agent finds the corresponding input box in the browser and fills it in.

-- During the Computer Agent’s operation, the Phone Agent should not be silent and can provide feedback to the user (“Okay, the name has been filled in.”) and then ask the next question.
+- During the computer agent’s operation, the phone agent should not remain silent and can provide feedback to the user (“Okay, the name has been filled in.”) and proceed to ask the next question.

 - The entire form-filling process should be smooth, with no significant blocking between phone communication and computer operation.